How to Prepare for your Wedding Floral Consultation: Flowers by Janie- Calgary Wedding Florist

 7. Create a list of floral needs.
 How many bridesmaid's bouquets do you need?
 How many guest centrepieces?
 Do you need ceremony flowers?
 Is there a stunning fireplace mantel that should be adorned or an entryway they could use some flowers?
 It's okay if you aren't sure who should have flowers or exactly where you should place flowers at the ceremony or reception.
 Your florist will go through a list to help you determine who you might want to give flowers to or where you can add floral decor.

 8. Allergies.
 Find out if anyone in the bridal party has an allergy to the flowers you are thinking of using before you ask your florist to include them in the bouquets, centrepieces etc. If you know of any guests that have severe allergies, let your florist know.
 Due to allergies we do not use lilies, craspedia or baby's breath in our floral arrangements.
 We also do not work with artifical flowers or dyed flowers as the dye could stain your dress.

 9. Book a consultation early.
 This is especially important if your wedding date is in June, July, August or September- the most popluar wedding months in Southern Alberta.
 Winter is also becoming a popular season for mountain destination weddings and so we are often busy year round with weddings.
-You should contact your florist 5-8 months or more prior to the wedding date to set up a consultation.
-If you wait until the month before the wedding to book a consult you may be very disappointed to learn that your favorite florist is completely booked for your date.
+You should contact your florist 5-8 months prior to the wedding date to set up a consultation.
+If flowers are a high priority item for you then we suggest setting up a consultation and booking your wedding florist even earlier, between 7-12 months.
+If you wait until a month or two before the wedding to book a consult you may be very disappointed to learn that your favorite florist is completely booked for your date.

 10. Have fun.
 This should be a relaxing and enjoyable experience!